-Present Position

-Participants should preferably come from NPOs, although candidates from similar organizations with relevant experience in implementing productivity improvement projects could also be considered.
+Present Position Participants should preferably come from NPOs, although candidates from similar organizations with relevant experience in implementing productivity improvement projects could also be considered.
 Priority will be given to those who attended DPP: Basic and have been involved in at least two productivity improvement projects or have equivalent knowledge and skills in using productivity tools and techniques.
-(Candidates are required to submit brief improvement project reports with their applications.)
+(Candidates are requested to submit brief reports on productivity improvement project with their applications; the report template is provided in agencies.